pvanallen/delft-ai-toolkit/docs/teachable.md

 <img src="images/teachable-export.jpg" width="500"><br>
 1. Click on "Download my model" to create a local copy of the model.
 This may take several minutes to convert the model to TensorFlow Lite, quantized format - be patient and don't click away from the browser tab.
 ### Install the Model
-1. Once you've un-zipped the model files, you'll have a folder (converted_tflite_quantized) with two files:<br>
+1. Once you've un-zipped the downloaded model files, you'll have a folder (converted_tflite_quantized) with two files:<br>
 <img src="images/teachable-model.gif" width="180"><br>
 1. To install your custom model on the robot, you'll need to transfer these files to the Raspberry Pi using SFTP or file sharing (delftbt0.local, pi, adventures)
-1. On the RPi, you'll find a folder delft-ai-toolkit/models where each supported model has it's associated files.
+1. On the RPi, you'll find a folder /home/pi/delft-ai-toolkit/models where each toolkit model has it's associated files.
 There are three "teachable" folders, that allow you to have three different custom models.
-Place the new files you just downloaded into one of these folders, replacing what's there.<br>
+Place the new model files into one of these folders, replacing what's there.<br>
 <img src="images/teachable-rpi-files.gif" width="250"><br>
-1. Note which folder you place the files in, as this will determine how you invoke the model in the toolkit action.
-For example, teachable1 will be run using the "teach1" model, teachable2 is "teach2" etc.<br>
+1. Note which folder you place the files in, as this will determine how you invoke the model in the toolkit [recognize action](action.md#recognize---perform-object-recognition-from-the-robot-camera-or-by-tag-in-the-unity-virtual-environment).
+For example, the model in teachable1 will be run using the "teach1" model, teachable2 is "teach2" etc.<br>

 ### Test on the RPi
 Be sure your robot is properly set up and communicating with the toolkit in Unity<br>

 1. On any toolkit graph in Unity, create an **Action** node, and connect it's output to a **String Condition** node.
 Set one of the actions to Recognize, and set the model to your custom teachable model, e.g. "teach1".
-Set both nodes to "phys" to ensure they interact with the physical robot<br>
+Set the Action and String Condition nodes to "phys" to ensure they interact with the physical robot<br>
 <img src="images/teachable-graph.gif" width="400"><br>
 1. Point the camera at the object you are testing on and initiate the recognize action.
 Check the resulting image to make sure lighting and camera direction are okay.
 To check the image, connect to the Raspberry Pi and find the image in /home/pi/delft-ai-toolkit/recognize_capture.jpg<br>
 <img src="images/teachable-capture-image.gif" width="250"><br>
 1. The message from robot after running the model is composed of a series of categories paired with their confidence number.
 Each category pair, in order of confidence, is separated by a "\\".
 For instance, here is a response using our example model:

    `thumbsUp 0.529412\thumbsDown 0.203922\needlenose 0.133333\none 0.121569\cutters 0.015686\`

 1. To limit the number of category/confidence pairs, set the threshold in the recognize action between 0.0 to 1.0.
 Only categories with a confidence greater than this number will be included.